streetpea/chiaki-ng/docs/setup/configuration.md

 HDR is now supported when you select the `H265 HDR (PS5 only)` codec option.
 For HDR to work you need to:

-1. Use an HDR device such as the Steam Deck OLED or an OLED monitor attached to an LCD Steam Deck for streaming (non-HDR device will still work but use [tonemapping](https://mixinglight.com/color-grading-tutorials/whats-tone-mapping/){target="_blank" rel="noopener"} instead of outputting HDR)
+1. Use an HDR device such as the Steam Deck OLED or an OLED monitor attached to your client device for streaming (non-HDR device will still work but use [tonemapping](https://mixinglight.com/color-grading-tutorials/whats-tone-mapping/){target="_blank" rel="noopener"} instead of outputting HDR)

     ???+ Question "How do I know when HDR is active on my Steam Deck?"
         You can see when HDR is active by hitting the quick access button (3 dots button on the bottom right of the Steam Deck) going to the gear icon and looking at `BRIGHTNESS`.
 When HDR is active there will be a purple/blue banner to the right of the `BRIGHTNESS` label.